IndiePass/indiepass-android/README.md

     micropub and microsub endpoints are optional, but at least one should be available.
 Token revoke happens when deleting an account.
 PKCE support for additional security when authenticating.
-  - Mastodon: authorize with the instance you registered your account(s).
-  - Pixelfed: authorize with the instance you registered your account(s).
+  - Fediverse: Mastodon and Pixelfed - connect with the instance where you are registered.
 - Comes with a built-in anonymous user which allows reading channels and posts coming from https://indigenous.realize.be, https://mastodon.social or https://pixelfed.social.
 Posts can be send to a custom endpoint and token.